PlayEveryWare/eos_plugin_for_unity/README.md

 ### [Supported Epic Online Services Features](/docs/eos_features.md)
 ### [How to import sample scenes into your project](/docs/samples.md)

-## Contributor Notes

-This is an open source project!
-We welcome you to make contributions.
-See our [Contributions](/docs/contributions.md) document for more information.

 # Support / Contact

 PlayEveryWare EOS Plugin for Unity API Documentation can be found at [here](https://eospluginforunity.playeveryware.com).